Mario-Youchia/Reliable-UDP-File-Transfer/README.md

 ## Payload Transformation and Validation

-Before transmission, the project applies an experimental reversible payload transformation:
+Before transmission, the sender applies a reversible transformation to each payload chunk as a simple encryption technique to prevent packet sniffing:

 1. Swap adjacent bytes.
-2. Rearrange halves of the packet chunks.
+2. Combine the first half of each chunk with the second half of the corresponding chunk counted from the end of the file.
 3. Apply XOR using a time-derived key.

-The receiver reverses these operations after receiving the complete packet sequence.

-The sender and receiver also calculate the SHA-256 hash of a shared key file.
-The hash is transferred with the metadata and checked before the receiver accepts the file.
+The receiver then performs the inverse operations to reconstruct the original payload.
+The sender also transmits the SHA-256 hash of a shared key file, which the receiver compares to its local hash before accepting the file.
+If the received hash doesn't match the local one, then the file is not accepted.

-These mechanisms were created for protocol experimentation.
-They should not be considered replacements for TLS, authenticated encryption, or a standard cryptographic file-transfer protocol.
+This method is just a simple encryption implementation, standard cryptographic protocols such as TLS are recommended for practical use.

 ## Performance Visualization